Reader in French Studies

 Security, prison, policing

-- 'Gilets jaunes: why the French working poor are demanding Emmanuel Macron's resignation' (29 November 2018) and subsequent television interviews on les gilets jaunes for France24 (4th December and 10th December), China Global TV and Russia Today.
+- 'Gilets jaunes: why the French working poor are demanding Emmanuel Macron's resignation' (29 November 2018) and television interviews on les gilets jaunes for France24 (4th December and 10th December), China Global TV, Russia Today and CNBC Arabiya.

 Jacques Rancière: equality and the politics of aesthetics